 Management is responsible for the other information.
-The other information comprises the annual report which does not include the financial statements and our auditor's report thereon.
-The annual report is expected to be made available to us after the date of this auditor's report.
+The other information comprises the annual report, but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information identified when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-When we read the annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+We have nothing to report in this regard.